zzzprojects/docs/entityframework.net/pages/querying-data/check-object-existence.md

 ## How to check if an object exists in the database?

-What is the best way performance wise to check if the object exists in the database.
+What is the best way performance-wise to check if the object exists in the database?

 ### StackOverflow Related Questions